csie-cloud/document/Overview.md

 * Ability to deploy VM hosts and their corresponded clients.
 * Contain the one and the only VM template image.
 * Hosting the Puppet Master.
+* TFTP host, PXE daemon, in order to grant ability for remote installations.